bitcoindevkit/bitcoindevkit.org/content/blog/2021/hidden_powers_of_bitcoin.md

 ### Script

 Bitcoin supports [Script](https://en.bitcoin.it/wiki/Script), a **stack-based** lightweight programming language.
-Any script written in **Script** *(pun intended)* contains only `OP_*` codes that Bitcoin Full Nodes understand and process.
+Any script written in **Script** *(pun intended)* contains `OP_*` codes and raw byte arrays that Bitcoin Full Nodes understand and process.
-Currently, there are `186` op-codes in use.
+Currently, there are `117` op-codes in use.
-You can find a list of the op-codes straight from `bitcoin-core` code repository [here](https://github.com/bitcoin/bitcoin/blob/master/src/script/script.h#L65-L204).
+You can read more about these op-codes straight [here](https://en.bitcoin.it/wiki/Script).

 Script is intentionally left [Turing incomplete](https://en.wikipedia.org/wiki/Turing_completeness) which is why there is no [halting problem](https://en.wikipedia.org/wiki/Halting_problem) with scripts.
 There are no loops and overall, it's a very constrained programming language.

-A transaction is considered valid only when an Output Script returns `true` at the end of execution.
+A transaction is considered valid only when the Script returns `true` at the end of execution.
-Output Scripts define the conditions under which the coins associated with them can be spent.
-Really, to spend the output of a particular coin implies finding an input *(signature)* that makes a particular script evaluate to `true`.
+Output Script (aka scriptpubkey) define the conditions under which coins associated with them can be spent.
+To spend a particular coin implies finding an input script (aka scriptsig) such that a script made out of concatenation of `scriptsig + scriptpubkey` evaluates to `true`.

 For example, a basic legacy `Pay-to-PubKey-Hash` transaction would look like: